JancoDVTDev/camshare/README.md

 # Camshare

 ## About
 Camshare is a mobile application developed for iOS devices.
-The purpose of the app is to give users a platform to make groups with their friends to share photos.
+The purpose of the app is to give users a platform to make albums on the app to share with their friends.
 Camshare is equipped with a camera that allows a user to add photos to a group by directly taking pictures with the built in camera.

-## Users and Accounts
+## Users
-Users will be able to create new accounts using google firebase as the account provider OR sign up/sign in with their facebook or gmail accounts.

-Each user will have the ability to create groups, ivite their friends or join another group by reading a QR code or accepting an ivitation link shared via Whatsapp email or any other messaging platform.

-**Expected Features:**
--  Camera that allows realtime editing.
--  Viewing Albums as a collection.
--  Allowing Camshare to create video presentations of an album with music backgrounds within the app.
--  Spotifi API to accomodate video presentations
+In order to keep the user's data in a save place they will have to create an account to use the app.
+Once an account is created theu won't have to sign in again.

+## Firstly - Create an album

 **Background Operations:**
 -  The github repository is added to Bitrise, this will allow the app to be build and tested by the bitrise build server.